 Is CGPA simply the average of all SGPAs?

 Not exactly.
 CGPA is the weighted average of all SGPAs, where each semester’s SGPA is multiplied by its total credits before averaging.
-Simply adding SGPAs and dividing by the number of semesters can give inaccurate results if credit loads differ.
+Just adding SGPAs and dividing by number of terms may not be correct results, particularly if the credit loads are different.

 How do credit differences affect conversion?